• Skip to primary navigation

 I don’t mean claim a favorite twin, but pick a twin that you are in charge of when you leave the house.
 Doing that eliminates any chaos over who is supposed to watching who and who is in charge of changing/feeding/cleaning up who.

-Things flow smoother when you leave the house and have a designated twin you are in a charge of.
+Things flow smoother when leaving the house with twins when you have a designated twin you are in a charge of.
 I know it sounds weird, but it works really well for us.

 Talk About Parenting